WEBINAR: Friday, January 23, 2026 / 9am PT / 12pm ET

 • Recorded

-Dream big about your next story pitch, and join us for this free webinar featuring section editors for top outlets including New York Magazine and KFF News!
+Dream big about your next story pitch, and join us for this free webinar featuring section editors for top outlets including KFF News, Mother Jones and New York Magazine!
 These editors are looking for impactful stories and sharp reporting from all over the country, and this is your chance to learn how to wow them.
 Get inside information about rates and contract terms, and make a connection.

 Who is this panel for?